Kelvin-kariuki/ReactNews/my-app/README.md

 4. This will clone the repositoty into your local folder
 5. Link to the live page "https://kelvin-kariuki.github.io/ReactNews/"
 6. To run JSON server DB on its own port use ["json-server --watch db.json --port 3004"]
+7. To start the web service use ["npm start"]
 ## Known Bugs
 The landing page is fairly new.
 No know bugs reported yet.
 ## Technologies Used